Cleveland Centennial half dollar: Legislation

 The bill, as amended, passed the Senate without a recorded vote on March 27, 1936.
 The House of Representatives received the bill on April 1 and referred it to the Committee on Coinage, Weights, and Measures.
 It was reported back to the House on April 16, having been amended to require the Cleveland committee to purchase not less than 25,000 coins at one time, eliminating the possibility that the committee could order an initial 5,000 and then fail to purchase any more.
-The full House considered the bill on April 23, 1936, with the bill reported by John Joseph Cochran of Missouri as an emergency measure.
+The full House considered the bill on April 23, 1936, with the bill reported by John J. Cochran of Missouri as an emergency measure.
 When he asked for unanimous consent to pass the amended bill, Pennsylvania's Robert F. Rich asked how many coinage bills were going to be considered and if it would not be possible to consolidate a dozen of them into one bill.
 Cochran replied that he had consulted with Ohio's Robert Crosser and been informed that "if we do not get the authority to print the coins now it will be useless".
 The following day, Bulkley moved that the Senate concur in the House amendments, which it did, and the bill was signed into law by President Franklin D. Roosevelt on May 5, 1936.